-It is also possible to use the keypad to quickly select the required banks for inclusion as a group, this saves having to use (PARE) to toggle selection, The CASE SHIFT key (ARE) is used to toggle between the upper and lower case memory bank listings.
+It is also possible to use the keypad to quickly select the required banks for inclusion as a group, this saves having to use (PACE) to toggle selection, The CASE SHIFT key (AA) is used to toggle between the upper and lower case memory bank listings.

-AR8200 is not already in scan mode.
+SHOP (ENT) to accept the data input.
+If TOWN (one or twice) to start scanning if the AR8200 is not already in scan mode.
 The memory banks grouped together in the SCAN GROUP will form a large group during scan.
 The SCAN GROUP number (and associated data) will be used to define current scan parameters.